Daniya20/QuestCraft/README.md

 py manage.py runserver
 ```
 Please note that it may take some time for nltk to download and pwd, so your patience is appreciated.

-Feedback Mechanism:
-We value your feedback and strive to continuously improve the QuestCraft application.
+Feedback Mechanism:We value your feedback and strive to continuously improve the QuestCraft application.
 If you encounter any issues, have suggestions for new features, or would like to share your experience using the application, please don't hesitate to get in touch with us.

 You can provide feedback through the following channels:
 Email: questcraftbot@gmail.com
 Feedback Form: https://forms.gle/2B8okmtdJZPMRPL99

 Your feedback is invaluable to us, and we appreciate you taking the time to share your thoughts and suggestions.

-Support and Queries:
-If you have any queries or require assistance with installing or using the QuestCraft application, please feel free to reach out to us via email at questcraftbot@gmail.com.
+Support and Queries: If you have any queries or require assistance with installing or using the QuestCraft application, please feel free to reach out to us via email at questcraftbot@gmail.com.
 Our support team is dedicated to assisting you and ensuring that you have a seamless experience with the application.
 We strive to respond to all queries and support requests promptly, so please don't hesitate to contact us if you need any help or assistance.

 Thank you for choosing QuestCraft, and we look forward to hearing from you!